 If the couple was not married for ten years or more, the service member then would be responsible for paying the non-military ex-spouse monthly payments.

 As you can see, the division of a service member’s pension at divorce is complicated.
 Many other issues make military divorces different than civilian divorces.
 Each military divorce will have its own distinctive problems, which are often compounded by a mixture of state and federal law.
 Many people think that they can resolve their problems on their own by simply filling out online forms and representing themselves throughout the marriage dissolution process.
 Perhaps the biggest mistake people make is not seeking qualified counsel that can provide legal solutions to their marriage dissolution problems.

-Brad is the Managing Attorney at The Law Office of Bradly A. Carlson, L.L.C.
-His practice is focused on providing legal solutions to Alaskans throughout Alaska.
+Brad is the Managing Attorney at Carlson Law Group, LLC His practice is focused on providing legal solutions to Alaskans throughout Alaska.
 Brad can be reached at 907-264-6721 or email@example.com.